 1965, Motown releases Smokey Robinson & the Miracles’ “The Tracks of My Tears.”
 It was a number two hit on the Billboard R&B chart, and reached number 16 on the Billboard Hot 100.
-Belatedly released in the UK in 1969, it became a Top Ten hit that summer, reaching number nine.
+It was not released in the UK until 1969, when it became a Top Ten hit that summer, reaching number nine.

 1966, The Beatles fly to Germany, where they will begin their last world tour.
 The Rolling Stones depart London the same day to begin a tour of America.